developer-program/engineering-track/docs/security/owasp-top-10.md

 5. Follow the game instructions!
 You'll need to locate the vulnerability, and identify the correct solution.

 ## Prevention
-- Do not use string-concatenated queries
+- Do not use string-concatenated queries:

 ![sql injection example](_media/sql_injection.png)

 - Provide a **parameterised interface**:

 ![parameterised query example](_media/parameterised_query.png)
 - Validate all user-supplied input
 - Validate input server-side with a **whitelist** instead of a blacklist.
 This way, you can define exactly what IS authorised - everything else is not authorised.